Comments section: Behavior and moderation

 Comments section across the internet have gained a reputation for being rude, argumentative, and being generally described as "toxic".
 Toxic comments refer to rude, disrespectful, or unreasonable comments that are likely to make one leave a discussion.
 Comments sections have been known for frequent arguing and disagreements.
-The reason for this may be due to the fact that those with strongly-held beliefs are more likely to comment and reply to others when the comments section is widely opposed to them.
+The reason for this may be because those with strongly-held beliefs are more likely to comment and reply to others when the comments section is widely opposed to them.
 Likewise, users tend to stay silent when their views are widely supported.
 Furthermore, thanks to the internet's principle element being the ability to stay anonymous, many people realise they can be more aggressive to others without fear of real-world accountability.
 In addition to this, people are more likely to comment on news articles when they are more personally affected.
 Participation in comments is usually low in frequency, as most will only comment on articles twice, and are more likely to comment on issues that have a determinable end.

 If a comment section is moderated, it is typically done in any one of the three ways: post-moderation, pre-moderation, or through a flagging system.
 Comments that are post-moderated are checked after they've been posted.
 Pre-moderated comments are checked before they are made publicly visible.
+This is typically performed by an automatic filtering tool.
 Comments that are moderated with a flagging system can be marked, or "flagged", by other users for official website moderators to look at.
 In some cases, both the publishers and users can offer varying degrees of moderation in comments sections through voting systems and reporting options.

 In February 2017, Google-founded technology incubator Jigsaw unveiled a tool based on artificial intelligence, called Perspective API, to identify toxic comments in online forums.